If you're a Cornell student registered for Summer Session courses, you may use your Cornell ID card.

 - gain easier access to your transcript,

-- obtain your grades through Just the Facts,
+- obtain your grades through the Student Center,

 - use Cornell's network services, including e-mail,